Polymer/old-docs-site/app/blog/2017-08-09-speaker-spotlight-maria.md

 Another example would be my personal website (which is currently not online).
 For that one, I used the paper elements.
 They really helped.
 I’m not a designer, yet I managed to create a decent looking website.

 My absolute favourite would be XD-Bike, though, which I will also present at the summit.
-It was not built by three students that I supervised.
+It was built by three students that I supervised.
 They also use the paper elements and ended up with a really nice web app that helps mountain bikers plan their next trip.

 **When and how did you first start using Polymer?**